Staffing07/josh/laravel_version/install_josh.md

 **A default admin user with user with username admin@admin.com and password admin will be created**

-Note: Optional:If you wish to use a different username or password, please open <code>app\database\seeds\AdminSeeder.php</code> and edit values around lines 14-18
+Optional: If you wish to use a different username or password, please open <code>app\database\seeds\AdminSeeder.php</code> and edit values around lines 14-18

 ### Adding extra fields to users table
 We have added many other fields to <code>users</code> table, you can add all those fields by executing below command in command prompt/terminal